 About Kelvin A. Baggett, MD, MPH, MBA

 A nationally recognized, strategic, results-oriented leader with experience as a physician, clinical leader, operator, advisor, and investor.
 He brings a richly informed point of view on how to manage through complexity at scale and create value.
 That perspective was shaped through his positions in senior management and executive leadership in large complex organizations and privately held assets.

-Currently, Kelvin serves as an Independent Director of Covenant Physician Partners, a private equity sponsored physician services company.
+Currently, Kelvin serves as Managing Director, Head of Patient Impact and Chair of the EMPIRIC Institute.
 Most recently he served as Executive Vice President & Chief Impact Officer at McKesson, a Fortune 10 company.
 In that capacity, he had global responsibility for McKesson’s strategy and execution related to Sustainability & Environmental, Social and Governance (ESG) positions, practices and initiatives, Diversity, Equity and Inclusion, Corporate Impact, social impact, strategic partnerships, community relations and philanthropic giving through the McKesson Foundation.

 Prior to joining McKesson, Kelvin served as Managing Director, Posterity Capital Group, a healthcare-dedicated investment firm targeting companies that enabled improvements in health and wellness.
 He also served as a Senior Advisor to Pharos Capital Group, a middle-market healthcare private equity firm.